About the 2020-21 Academic Year

 You may be able to finish in December, or even in January, if all your requirements can be completed by the end of the fall or January terms.
 Please see the Registrar’s December Finisher website.

 It is possible for new students to start in the spring semester, but instruction may be remote if only juniors and seniors are allowed to return to campus.
 Please contact the Admissions Office with any questions.

 One of your credits might be a Bryn Mawr or Haverford course if it is approved according to our normal process for approving Tri-Co courses.
 Your overall enrollment must be a minimum of 3.0 credits in the fall.
 Keep in mind that during Spring 2021 , Swarthmore students can only take remote courses at Bryn Mawr or Haverford through the Tri-Co consortium.

 Upon recommendation of the Council on Educational Policy, the College returned to a normal grading policy in the fall 2020 semester, with students receiving letter grades for work accomplished.

-First semester first-year students will receive Credit/No Credit for the fall 2020 semester and J-term.
+First semester first-year students received Credit/No Credit for the fall 2020 semester and J-term.
 N.B.
-Credit/No Credit from the spring 2020 semester will not count towards the four optional Credit/No Credit.
+Credit/No Credit from the spring 2020 semester does not count towards the four optional Credit/No Credit.
 More information on the College's Credit/No Credit policy.